mnicolas94/facticus-deploy/README.md

 Since secrets generally hold sensitive credentials and information, it is important to know how these variables are used by third-party actions and workflows, like the ones Deploy uses.
 This [article](https://blog.gitguardian.com/github-actions-security-cheat-sheet/) describes good practices and security measures to take when using Github Actions.
 I recommend reading it before using this package.

 ## How to use
 After setting up the initial configurations you can start configuring your builds.
-Just go to the Contexts tab in the Deploy's editor window (`Tools/Facticus/Deploy/Open Deploy editor window`) and create a new Deploy context.
+Just go to the Contexts tab (called Sets in the following video as it is from a previous version) in the Deploy's editor window (`Tools/Facticus/Deploy/Open Deploy editor window`) and create a new Deploy context.

 https://github.com/mnicolas94/facticus-deploy/assets/35781652/c9c1969b-4526-4e9a-84fc-48773790ab5d